Reversible Quantization Index Modulation for Static Deep Neural Network Watermarking: THE PROPOSED METHOD

-According to Theorem \ref{The. greater SWR}, for the same fixed setting of $\Delta=1$ in HS \cite{Guan_2020}, we can observe that R-QIM obtains a lower embedding distortion, and better fidelity based on aforementioned assumption.
-On the other hand, it also indicates that the fidelity of R-QIM can be controlled.
-When $\Delta>\sqrt{3}$, by setting parameters artificially, we can obtain flexible performance of fidelity, regardless better or worse than HS.
-In the scheme designing we will demonstrate the benefits of this.
+According to Theorem \ref{The. greater SWR}, when considering a fixed setting with $\Delta=1$ in HS \cite{Guan_2020}, it can be observed that R-QIM achieves lower embedding distortion and better fidelity, based on the aforementioned assumption.
+Furthermore, it indicates that the fidelity of R-QIM can be controlled.
+When $\Delta>\sqrt{3}$, by adjusting the parameters, we can obtain flexible fidelity performance, whether it is better or worse than HS.
+In the subsequent scheme design, we will demonstrate the benefits of this feature.